Internal Medicine Residency Program at Vassar Brothers Medical Center

 Noon Conference Series

-Our General Internal Medicine Noon Conference Curriculum is the core of our academic and didactic series.
-Taught by board-certified internists and subspecialists, the curriculum is designed to provide residents to a wealth of topics and cases which span the care continuum.
-There is an initial core curriculum series to make sure that all of the residents learn the typical medical conditions.
-Other regular conferences include high-value care, health care disparities, the business of medicine, career development, clinicopathologic conference, resident as teacher and wellness.
+Our Internal Medicine Noon Conference Curriculum is the core of our academic and didactic series.
+It occurs Monday thru Friday each week.
+Taught by board-certified internists and subspecialists, the curriculum is designed to provide residents with a wealth of topics and cases that span the care continuum.
+We have introduced the ACP Board Review Curriculum as the backbone of our didactics for academic year 2023-2024.
+We integrate didactics as well as team-based learning exercises to try and meet the needs of our learners.
+To maximize the experience, Dr. Collins sends out a weekly email with the noon conference topics for the following week along with the recommended reading either from primary articles, review articles or from NEJM Resident 360.
+At the end of the week, she assigns board review questions from NEJM Knowledge+ to solidify the concepts that were covered.
+Other regular conferences include high-value care, health care disparities, the business of medicine, career development, resident as teacher and wellness.

 Internal Medicine Grand Rounds

-Quality & Process Improvement (Q&PI) Conferences, formerly Mortality and Morbidity (M&M), occur on a monthly basis and are presented by residents with a faculty mentors’ guidance.
+Serious event analysis/Quality and Process Improvement, formerly Mortality and Morbidity (M&M), occur monthly and are presented by residents with a faculty mentors’ guidance.
+They are joint conferences with critical care as well as other specialties.
 Topics are decided by residents and faculty based on actual patient care cases where a significant system error occurred.
-Q&PI provides a forum for resident interaction and discussion with attending physicians regarding care that could have been improved, and the opportunity to identify system errors.
+SEA provides a forum for resident interaction and discussion with attending physicians regarding care that could have been improved, and the opportunity to identify system errors.
 The faculty mentors facilitate the discussion based on the topic with a focus on approach to root cause analysis.

 Residents’ Journal Club

 As a first step in learning how to effectively practice evidence-based medicine, interns and residents participate in a weekly Journal Club to appraise a recent study published in the medical literature.
 Each intern presents at least once at Journal Club.
-He/she partners with a subspecialist/internist for development of the topic review and with our Associate Program Director, Dr. Valerie Cluzet, to critically appraise the study, and then presents the appraisal to his/her peers and faculty during noon conference.
+They partner with a subspecialist/internist for development of the topic review and with our Associate Program Director, Dr. Valerie Cluzet, to critically appraise the study, and then presents the appraisal to their peers and faculty during noon conference.

 Board Review

-Board review is incorporated into noon conference at least weekly as well as into weekly medical knowledge “Jeopardy” games.
-Additionally, residents are provided with access to Rosh Review and also have a generous stipend to reimburse board review materials of their choosing.
-Topic-based quizzes are assigned throughout the year to emphasize and practice board-type questions.
-Board review electives are offered for graduating residents, and some residents may choose to attend board review conferences offered nationally.
+Board review is incorporated into noon conference as part of the ACP curriculum as well as into weekly medical knowledge “Jeopardy” games on Wednesday afternoons.
+Additionally, residents are provided with access to NEJM Knowledge+ and have a generous stipend to reimburse board review materials of their choosing.
+Topic-based quizzes are assigned weekly to emphasize and practice board-type questions.
+Ambulatory groups compete with each other to complete the most quizzes for the month and are rewarded when they “win”.

 Nuvance Health Residency Joint Program Lecture Series